 The improvement in the business

-Kaizen is a system that requires interaction and participation from all employees, from the front line crew to the upper management and even the CEO of the company.
+Kaizen is a system that requires interaction and participation from all employees, from the front-line crew to upper management and even the company’s CEO.

-Everyone is encouraged to brainstorm and come up with suggestions for improvement on a regular basis.
-It is a continuous activity, carried out throughout the year.
-Employees from all levels of a company work together proactively to achieve continuous, small, and incremental improvements to the business processes.
-In this way, different levels of experience and skills can be brought together to create very powerful techniques for making improvements in the company’s processes.
-Kaizen is a process, which if performed correctly, humanizes the workplace, eliminates hard work while encouraging smart work, and motivates people to conduct experiments based on their suggestions, learn to identify and reduce wastes in the business processes.
-When Kaizen is implemented as an action plan through a series of Kaizen events, it teaches employees to think in different ways about their work.
-They are pushed to think about how their current work can be further improved in order to achieve greater success.
+Everyone is encouraged to brainstorm and come up with suggestions for improvement regularly.
+It is a continuous activity carried out throughout the year.
+Employees from all company levels work together proactively to achieve continuous, small, and incremental improvements to the business processes.
+This way, different experience levels and skills can be combined to create potent techniques for improving the company’s processes.
+Kaizen is a process that, if performed correctly, humanizes the workplace, eliminates hard work while encouraging brilliant jobs, and motivates people to conduct experiments based on their suggestions and learn to identify and reduce waste in the business processes.
+Implementing Kaizen as an action plan through a series of Kaizen events teaches employees to think differently about their work.
+They are pushed to think about how their work can be further improved to achieve tremendous success.

 Implementing Kaizen in the workplace